hurricanemark/NodeExpressLoginTemplate/README.md

 1. Use express-validator to validate contraints

-2. Use cachable database to store seesion data
+2. Use cachable database to store session data

 3. Add [express dynamic strategy](https://www.npmjs.com/package/dynamic-passport-strategies) to activate/inactivate during runtime and enable cluster support by spreading the configuration across the multiple nodejs instances.